-Entrepreneurship studies at ACU challenge the next generation of innovative leaders to learn, understand and apply the processes and procedures of building and launching an entrepreneurial venture.
+Entrepreneurship studies challenge the next generation of innovative leaders to learn, understand and apply the processes and procedures of building and launching an entrepreneurial venture.
 In this program, students will take their innovative ideas to the next level and deepen their understanding and application of "redemptive entrepreneurship" and build the next great concept that will have social, financial, environmental and Kingdom impact.
-Redemptive entrepreneurship is grounded in a biblical worldview, which builds a foundation based on ethics and integrity and, most importantly, seeks to bless people within and beyond the venture.
-Classes are taught by those who have solid, well-documented business backgrounds and who strive to guide students through concentrated entrepreneurial processes that will enable students to take their start up ideas to the next level.
-ACU's business faculty are not only teachers.
-They are also mentors who help students combine their passion for entrepreneurship with sound guidance and the full value of their experience.